An 8-Module Online, Interactive Workshop

 A: Yes.
 We have participants in our workshops from many different countries.
 You will want a fast internet connection and either a computer speaker or a telephone if you plan to attend live.

 Q: Can I pay with Paypal?

 A: Yes.
 When you check out, you can pay directly using our system or paying with Paypal.
 However, the three-payment option is not available using PayPal.

 Q: Can I join the Q&A webinars from my tablet or phone?

 A: Yes.
 You can join all webinar sessions from your Apple or Android device by downloading a free GoToMeeting app.

 Q: This really isn’t a good time for me.
 Will you be offering this workshop again soon?

 A: We don’t have a set schedule for running each workshop.
-We try to schedule each workshop every year, though very popular workshops may be offered more often.
+We try to schedule many of our workshop every 18 months, and our more popular workshops may be offered more often.
 We are sometimes unable to re-run a workshop if the instructor becomes unavailable so there are no guarantees that any workshop will be run again.